Innosolve/CodaLab/SemEval/README.md

 ### Author: Koen Vernooij

+This is the code for the three models used in the 2019 SemEval competition for Task 6, Offenseval (refer to http://alt.qcri.org/semeval2019/index.php?id=tasks).

+## Instructions

 These instructions will get you a copy of the project up and running on your local machine for testing purposes.

 ### FLAGS